From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving

 We analyze \emph{paired} representations extracted from the same driving scenarios.
 Let $(x_i,y_i)_{i=1}^n$ denote aligned feature pairs, where $x_i$ comes from the VLM branch and $y_i$ from a vision-only branch.
 We stack them as

-We consider two extraction levels: \begin{itemize} \item \textbf{Backbone level ($d=384$).} The VLM yields a token sequence after the RecogDrive adapter, $F_{\mathrm{vlm}}\in\mathbb{R}^{L\times 384}$ ($L$ is the number of VLM tokens(visual + text tokens), $L=2800$), and we use a global descriptor $x=\mathrm{MeanPool}(F_{\mathrm{vlm}})\in\mathbb{R}^{384}$ for cross-backbone comparability.\footnote{Token-level analyses on a small subset lead to the same conclusions; we thus default to pooled VLM features for all RQ1 statistics.} The vision-only backbone outputs a single global embedding, which is linearly mapped to the same width (384) by the backbone adapter; we use this adapter output directly as $y\in\mathbb{R}^{384}$ (no pooling). \item \textbf{Decision (DiT) level ($d=512$).} We extract the planner representation after the final denoising step and immediately before the action head, denoted as $x,y\in\mathbb{R}^{512}$ for the two branches. \end{itemize}
+We consider two extraction levels: \begin{itemize} \item \textbf{Backbone level ($d=384$).} In the VLM branch, the encoder produces a token sequence after the task adapter, $F_{\mathrm{vlm}}\in\mathbb{R}^{L\times 384}$, where $L$ is the number of VLM tokens (visual + text tokens; in our main setting, $L=2800$). $x=\mathrm{MeanPool}(F_{\mathrm{vlm}})\in\mathbb{R}^{384}$.\footnote{We use pooled VLM features in the main RQ1 analysis for computational tractability across the full dataset.
+As a robustness check, token-level/non-pooled analyses on multiple random subsets yield the same qualitative conclusions; we therefore report pooled features in the main text and provide additional discussion in the appendix.} The vision-only branch outputs a single global embedding, which is linearly mapped to the same width by the encoder adapter; we use this adapted output directly as $y\in\mathbb{R}^{384}$.

+\item \textbf{Decision level ($d=512$).} We extract the planner representation after the final denoising step and immediately before the action head, denoted as $x,y\in\mathbb{R}^{512}$ for the two branches. \end{itemize}

 Unless stated otherwise, we center each feature dimension across samples.
 When training SAE, we additionally z-score features using training-split statistics (Appendix~\ref{app:rq1_preprocess}).